 Disadvantages of jogging

 - Jogging can be a cause of serious injury sometimes.
-It can traumatize the body including joints of the knee, legs, back.
+It can traumatize the body, including the knee, legs, and back joints.

 - Jogging can also cause muscle cramps to occur due to dehydration.